flokiorg/go-flokicoin/docs/installation.md

 `~/goprojects` to avoid write permission issues.
 It is also recommended to add `$GOPATH/bin` to your `PATH` at this point.

-* Run the following commands to obtain flokicoind, all dependencies, and install it:
+* Run the following commands to obtain lokid, all dependencies, and install it:

 ```bash
 git clone https://github.com/flokiorg/go-flokicoin $GOPATH/src/github.com/flokiorg/go-flokicoin